Definition of

 Importance of the Krebs cycle

-The Krebs cycle is of great importance for cellular metabolism .
-It is essential, for example, for aerobic organisms , through cellular respiration , to be able to use oxygen to achieve the decomposition of glucose molecules, among other substances of organic origin, in order to obtain energy .
+The Krebs cycle has great relevance for cellular metabolism .
+It is essential, for example, so that aerobic organisms , through cellular respiration , can use oxygen to achieve the decomposition of glucose molecules, among other substances of organic origin, in order to obtain energy .

-This cycle is also key to the process of synthesizing metabolic precursors .
-Within this framework, there is the possibility of diverting various intermediate molecules involved in the Krebs cycle towards different metabolic pathways and thus synthesizing compounds that are essential for optimal cell functioning.
+Likewise, this cycle is key to the process of synthesizing metabolic precursors .
+In this framework, there is the possibility of diverting various intermediate molecules that intervene in the Krebs cycle towards different metabolic pathways and thus synthesizing compounds that are essential for optimal cell functioning.